Progress report for GNE21-267

 Extension

 The mushroom industry is currently not using the Prospector System ™.
-The first presentations will present the potential to use this approach for their industry.
-Research findings will be presented to mushroom growers and other industry professionals as they become available.
+The first presentation presented the potential to use this approach for their industry.
+Research findings were presented to mushroom growers and other industry professionals as they become available.
 Oral presentations were presented at the 62nd & 63rd annual Penn State Mushroom Short Course meeting September 2021 and 2022.
 The Mushroom Short Course is an annual event designed to connect mushroom growers to current research addressing issues threatening mushroom production.
 An oral presentation was delivered in September 2021 to the International Society for Mushroom Science (ISMS) which is an industry-run conference designed to connect growers on an international level (Richardson et al., 2021).
-An article summarizing the findings will be presented to the American Mushroom Institute (AMI) through their magazine, Mushroom News, which reports issues ranging from management strategies, production approaches, and updates in changes to government regulations to growers across the country.
-Published articles summarizing the findings will be shared in media using the Penn State Mushroom Research Extension news board provides growers access to crucial information on topics relating to the mushroom industry.
 Lastly, the completed work was presented during the Plant Health 2022 annual meeting to members in the American Phytopathological Society.

 Project Outcomes

-The results from the sampling conducted in CA indicate the Prospector System ™ has the potential to be a useful tool for studying the diversity of blotch causing pathogens by selecting a large set of isolates compared to traditional approaches and enhancing the diversity blotch pathogens captured within a given sample.
+The results from the sampling conducted in CA indicate the Prospector System ™ has the potential to be a useful tool for studying the diversity of blotch causing pathogens by selecting a large set of isolates compared to traditional approaches and enhancing the diversity of blotch pathogens captured within a given sample.
+Incorporating this technology into the mushroom industry could enhance the grower's knowledge of the pathogens present in their system.